Ricardo J. Méndez

 @ricardo.bsky.social

-Privacy, decentralization, freedom, sometimes crypto stuff.
+Privacy, decentralization, freedom, the odd crypto post.

 Career CTO working on strategy and investments.